[Okayama] The hot topic of Kasaoka Ramen! We visited six popular local ramen shops

 What is Kasaoka Ramen?

-Traditional Kasaoka ramen is topped with soy sauce soup made from chicken stock, chashu from the parent chicken (rather than pork), menma, and green onions.
-Kasaoka City has been prosperous in poultry farming and noodle making since before the war, and it is said that ramen topped with chicken chashu, which is rare even in Japan, was born.
-Many of the stores have a time-honored appearance that fits the expression ``Chinese soba,'' and are frequented by regulars.
-It is the perfect place to experience the deep side of Kasaoka.
+Classic Kasaoka ramen is made with a soy sauce-based soup made with chicken stock, topped with chicken (chicken) roast pork instead of pork, bamboo shoots, and spring onions.
+Kasaoka City has been a thriving poultry farm and noodle production center since before the war, and it is said that ramen topped with chicken roast pork, which is rare nationwide, was born here.
+Many of the shops have a well-established appearance that makes the term "chuka soba" (Chinese noodles) fit perfectly, and they attract regulars.
+It is the perfect place to experience the deep Kasaoka.

 1. Sakamoto

-A popular restaurant with many saying, ``When you think of Kasaoka ramen, you think of Sakamoto!
-You should definitely try it!''
-It's near Kasaoka station.
-Founded in 1958, the restaurant is currently run by the second generation owner.
-It seems that there are customers from all over the country.
-The oldest Kasaoka ramen, this is Kasaoka ramen!
-A cup that follows the royal road.
-The flavor of the clear chicken soy sauce soup, the more delicious the parent chicken (kashiwa) you can chew, and the aroma of the large green onions.
-It was lighter than it looked, and I ate it deliciously till the end.
-The image is average.
-There are other large portions, and that's all there is to the menu.
-It is cool!
+"When you think of Kasaoka ramen, you think of Sakamoto!
+You should definitely try it!" is a popular restaurant that many say is a must-try.
+It's near Kasaoka Station.
+Founded in 1958, it's currently run by the second-generation owner.
+Apparently, customers come from all over the country.
+This is the oldest Kasaoka ramen, and this bowl is truly Kasaoka ramen!
+It's a bowl that sticks to the classic formula.
+The umami of the clear chicken bone soy sauce soup, the tastier chicken (kashiwa) the more you chew, and the aroma of large slices of green onion.
+It's lighter than it looks, and I ate it all down to the last bite.
+The picture shows a regular size.
+They also have a large size, but that's all there is on the menu.
+It's cool!

-The restaurant was originally a butcher shop specializing in chicken, and the restaurant was originally opened as a Chinese noodle restaurant next door.
-Even in the Reiwa era, the store's appearance and interior atmosphere retains a nostalgic feel from the Showa era.
-Just like a Chinese noodle shop!
+Originally, the owner ran a butcher shop specializing in chicken, and the idea for the restaurant came about when he opened a Chinese noodle shop next door.
+The store's appearance and interior atmosphere still evoke the Showa of the Showa era, even in the Reiwa era.
+It's truly a Chinese noodle shop!

 TEL: 0865-63-6454